A Letter to Mom: Reflections on Water and Terrence Malick

 She whispers like an epistolary as the characters wash each other in water and light, bathing themselves in forgiveness and love despite the blemishes of their humanity.

 In 2010, after your battle with cancer, I went back to this place in the Philippines because it was there that you wanted to be buried.
 On the day of your funeral, I went back to the shore.
-A cup of black coffee on my hand and my surfboard on the other.
+A cup of black coffee in my hand and my surfboard on the other.
 5:17 am.
 I waited for the sunrise.
 I remembered that around this time, the surf was always high and I thought I could catch a few waves to drown my grief.
 But there were zero waves, Mom.
 I sat on the sand, chugging the last few drops of coffee, crying inconsolably.
 I realized that this place has changed; I have changed.
 And as the sun was about to rise, the sadder I became.

 I complained to God, “Why?” like Mrs. O’Brien after her son died in The Tree of Life: